 URL | uclpress.co.uk |

-The list above will be continuously updated.
+The above list is updated on an ongoing basis.
 If you represent a FOA publisher (see §7 of the FOASAS Manifesto) and would like to see your company or institution included in the list, please write to and provide the necessary information as shown in the entries above.

 Journals